Making Your Local Health Record Work Better For You – NEW Devon Clinical Commissioning Group

 If someone is unconscious or too unwell to give their permission then the system will allow the healthcare professional to access the shared record without permission – but only in the case of a medical emergency.

 How will my information be kept safe?

-How is the local shared record in Devon different to Care.data and the national Summary Care Record?
+How is the local shared record in Devon different to the national Summary Care Record?

-Both Care.data and the national Summary Care Record are separate and national initiatives which are not connected to the shared care record in Devon.
+The national Summary Care Record is separate and a national initiative which is not connected to the shared care record in Devon.
 For more information about the national initiatives, you can visit the NHS Choices website: http://www.nhs.uk/NHSEngland

 You have the right to stop information that identifies you from being shared, locally and /or nationally outside of your GP practice.